themanyone/whisper_dictation/README.md

 ### Download language models

-Save hundreds on annual subscriptions by running your own AI servers for every task.
+**Finding free models.** Save hundreds on annual subscriptions by running your own AI servers for every task.
 Look at the [leaderboard](https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard) to see which models perform best in the categories you want.
 As a rule of thumb, quantized 7B models are about the maximum our 4GiB VRAM can handle.
 Search for quantized models in .gguf format, or try [the ones on our page](https://huggingface.co/hellork).

-AI safety is not our concern.
+**AI Safety.** Monitor kids' usage.
+Be aware that these models, made by the community, are under active development.
+They are *not guaranteed safe* for all ages.

+**High VRAM usage.** Use a tool like [nvtop](https://github.com/Syllo/nvtop) (availabl from package managers) to keep an eye on available VRAM.

+*Context window.* The context window is the size of input plus output.
+Running large models with a large context window (`-ctx` 8192), while sending graphics layers to the GPU (`-ngl` 33) for speed, uses lots of VRAM.
+They might even crash.
+With small models, it is okay to run the `llama-server` with `-ngl 33` for high speed/high memory usage.
+With large (> 3GiB) models, use lower values, such as `-ngl 17` and `-ctx 512`, or avoid `-ngl` altogether.

 Help!
 [Get this project off the ground with some better hardware](https://www.paypal.com/donate/?hosted_button_id=A37BWMFG3XXFG) (PayPal donation link).